kshashov/method-scopes/README.md

 ```
 #### On practice
 Imagine that you need to add some kind of metadata for a method so that it acts differently depending on this metadata.

-For example, you need to use a replica or master datasource for your base methods:
+For example, you need to use replica or master datasources in your backend methods.
+Using this library you just need to specify replica scope for some methods:
 ```java
 public interface MyService {
     @ScopedMethod("replica")